N.E.W (New Expressive Works) – An Artist Residency Program

 – Each resident receives a maximum of 6 hours of rehearsal time per week (A total of 144 hours of rehearsal hours for the entire residency).
 These will be divided into two 3-hour slots and mostly available between 8am and 6pm during the weekdays.
 Exceptions will be made on a case to case basis.

 – Residents might present their work in progress once, in the middle of the residency to an invited audience.
 This rehearsal will be a Fieldwork facilitated session where you will receive feedback from the invited (you can invite mentors and those you want to hear from) guests.
 The final work will be showcased the last weekend of the residency.
-This showcase will be a 3-night ticketed performance run, sponsored by New Expressive Works.
-The dates for this residency will be December 15th – 17th 2017.
+This showcase will be a 3-night ticketed performance run, produced by New Expressive Works.
+The dates for this performance will be June 15th – 17th, 2018.

 – Receives a $350.00 stipend.
 This stipend is funded in part by a Project Grant from the Regional Arts and Culture Council & Work for Art.

-– Becomes a N.E.W. alum and will indefinitely receive discounted rehearsal rate of $10/hour.
-If alums book N.E.W. as a venue for future performances there will be a 15% discount to the regular rates.
+– Becomes a N.E.W. alum and will indefinitely receive discounted rehearsal rate of $10/hour for post residency rehearsals in either studio (Regular rehearsal rates are $13 – $18 per hour).
+If alums book N.E.W. as a venue for future performances you will receive a 15% discount to the regular rates.

 In order for us to consider your application complete, we will need the following:-

 2. One copy of your latest dance resume

 3. URL(s) for work samples (maximum length 15 minutes) .
 Please make sure that each sample is an unabridged representation of your work, NOT a montage of excerpts or highlights of several works.

 4. Any press coverage you may have received (up to 3 samples).

 5. A written recommendation from a mentor/colleague to help strengthen your case.